jdittrich/userNeedResearchBook/text/dataGathering.md

 Thus, the agreement is clear for both sides.
 See in the Appendix for an [example of such a form](#consentForm).

 It goes without saying that it is essential that you follow the agreement.
-This might be obvious in many cases, but there can be situations in which e.g. the participant is hesistant to answer or looks uncomfortable, possibly because of a question or a request of yours.
+This might be obvious in many cases, but there can be situations in which e.g. the participant is hesitant to answer or looks uncomfortable, possibly because of a question or a request of yours.
 Prevent such situations.
 Do not push them if they seem uncomfortable, even if you like to hear their answer.
 Offer them a way out of such situations, if you unintentionally caused them.
 You can, for example suggest an alternative task, or say that it is fine not to answer and go to the next question.
 The wellbeing of the participant is your primary concern.

 ### Start simple